||Lisbon & Center

 The Blue Coast is an exceptional scenario for playing golf, with five golf courses offering excellent conditions.

-On the Costa de Caparica, you will find two courses: Aroeira I and Aroeira II.
+On the Costa de Caparica, you will find two golf courses: Aroeira I and Aroeira II.

-Surrounded by Moscatel vineyards, the Montado course is in the region of Setubal, near Palmela.
+Surrounded by Moscatel vineyards, the Montado golf course is in the region of Setubal, near Palmela.

-At last Troia is situated on the Peninsula, South of Setubal.
+At last Troia golf course is situated on the Peninsula, South of Setubal.

 Closest Hotels to Sesimbra: